baffelli/icos-cities-pipeline/README.md

   - One folder per project, e.g  `K:/Projects/Nabel`  mapped on  `/mnt/{username}/Nabel`
 - `G:/`
   - On `/mnt/{username}/G`
+To setup automount, ask Stephan Henne from 503 or Patrick Burckhalter from the IT department.
 ### Install DigDag
 Follow the instructions [here](http://docs.digdag.io/getting_started.html#downloading-the-latest-version) to install the latest version of digdag.
+Digdag is used to automate the run of the pipeline at daily intervals.

 ## Running the pipeline
 ### Manual run